mferrera/pyrmute/README.md

 ## When Not to Use

-pyrmute may not be the right choice if you have:
+Pyrmute may not be the right choice if you have:

 - **High-throughput systems** - Runtime migration adds latency to hot paths.
     Use upfront batch migrations instead.